and fear that God will punish them for sharing in that wrong by voting.

 First, each peace-loving religion must be allowed to exist.

-I voted for the Romney/Ryan ticket in 2012, because they weren’t the baby-killing Obama/Biden ticket.
+I voted for the Romney/Ryan ticket in 2012, because they weren’t the pro-death Obama/Biden ticket.

 Although now-Senator Romney has openly betrayed President Trump, I will not regret voting for him in the 2012 election;